Dial Test Indicators

 CDI (Chicago) test indicators are identical to Compac (Switzerland).
 These were made for CDI in the 1980's.
 CDI no longer sells them but you can buy the Compac replacements.

 Compac (Switzerland) has been our indicator of choice for over 4 decades.
 These are sturdier than Bestest and less finicky (and less costly) than Interapid, even though they're made by the same manufacturer.
 Of particular note are the extra long range of some of the models.
 Model 215GA (.0001") and 225GA (.0001" vertical) have dials with extra wide spacing between graduation marks.
 This is a feature that many owners appreciate.
 Dials are continuous reading on long range models, balanced on standard range.
 Contact points will swivel, like other indicators, but you may encounter more friction than you are used to.
 It's okay to apply the extra force.
 The indicator's over-sized pivot can take it.
-Many of the standard range (Series 240) indicators are discontinued, being poor competition for the same manufacturer's best selling Bestest series.
-Available from Brown & Sharpe distributors.
-Long Island Indicator stocks repair parts.
+Long Island Indicator stocks new Compac indicators as well as repair parts.

 Craftsman indicators are sold by Sears but are often times made in the UK in which case they are identical to Verdict indicators.
 They're not very good (in fact, they're downright awful) but do offer the "pear shaped" contact point which makes them look quite medieval and eliminates the cosine error, in theory.